 So what does any of this have to do with what we know as Yoga here in the western world?

 Your little rubber yoga mat is like a magnifying glass for what is going on in your mental and emotional bodies and boldly demonstrates how your thoughts are intrinsically connected to your physical body.

 The physical aspect of Yoga is the tip of the iceberg, but let us not ignore the depth and immensity of what exists below the surface.

 The yoga asanas are designed to keep you healthy by benefiting all of the systems of the body.
-The nervous system, digestive system, circulatory system, reproductive system and so on, are all strengthened when doing specific practices appropriate for you.
+The nervous system, digestive system, circulatory system, reproductive system, and so on, are all strengthened when doing specific practices appropriate for you.

 Traditionally, Yoga was passed on one-on-one, from teacher to disciple.
-The student would take the disciplines or practices, go and do them for a set period of time until they were perfected and ready to “advance” to the next level of awareness.
+The student would take the disciplines or practices, and go and do them for a set period of time until they were perfected and ready to “advance” to the next level of awareness.
 A student may be given a sadhana or spiritual practice to perfect over a number of years before adding anything to it.
 In our fast-paced, goal-oriented society we want to know we are progressing or achieving when we are investing time into an activity.

 Practice Yoga for the sake of practicing Yoga.

 The benefits will come, no doubt, but do not focus on your achievements, as this is a trap and will lead to comparison and dissatisfaction.